 Christians will differ in heaven.
 Christians who suffer more here will receive more glory there.
 They will have more coming over yonder unless their suffering is due to sin.
 That is another category of suffering–chastening.
 Every time a Christian suffers does not mean that he has sinned.
 We may never know why we suffer until we get to glory.

 “For to you it has been granted on behalf of Christ, not only to believe in Him, but also to suffer for His sake” (Phil.
 1:29).

 One of God’s gifts to us is suffering.
 When we go through a particular siege of suffering and look back upon it, we say, “I would not want to go through that again, but I thank God for the experience.”
 Maybe we endure a siege of sickness or surgery.
-Or, maybe face a financial or career crisis.
+Or maybe face a financial or career crisis.
 It could be a crisis with one of our children.
-You may have prayed, “Oh God, don’t let her marry that young man” but she did anyway.
+You may have prayed, “Oh God, don’t let her marry that young man,” but she did anyway.
 Then there is the suffering of fear of old age.
 They wonder whether their children will care for them.
 Will they end up in a nursing home?
-There is the haunting fear of senility and decrepitude.
+There is a haunting fear of senility and decrepitude.
 There is the suffering of young folks.
 Will they ever make anything of themselves?
-They are not skillful, brilliant or strong.
+They are not skillful, brilliant, or strong.
 They hide their suffering by the way they dress and act.
 They hide suffering by rebellion.
 All suffering is in God’s divine design.